amazon-ion/ion-docs/_books/ion-1-1/src/security-considerations.md

 Although Ion 1.1 does not specify a maximum size for symbol tables or macro tables, Ion implementations _MAY_ impose upper bounds on the size of symbol tables, macro tables, module bindings, and any other direct or indirect component of the encoding context.
+An implementation _MAY_ allow limits to be configurable by an application that uses the Ion implementation.
 Any limits imposed _SHOULD_ be described in the public documentation of an Ion implementation, unless the limits are unknown and/or are dependent on the underlying runtime environment.